TencentMediaLab/GME/GME Developer Manual/PlayStation4 Developer Manual/PlayStation4 SDK Developer Manual_en.md

 ### Message passing
 With the API class, the Delegate method is used to send callback notifications to your application.
 ITMG_MAIN_EVENT_TYPE indicates the message type.
-The data under PlayStation is in json string format.
+The parameter data is in json string format.
 See the relevant documentation for the key-value pairs.

 #### Sample code